 300 Hanover St.

 Any day of the week, you’ll find a line out the door at this North End institution, which has been in business since 1946.
-Best known for its oversized and overstuffed cannoli, Mike’s serves the classic Italian dessert in several flavors.
-They are made on the premises along with the bakery’s gelati, cakes, and other pastries.
-Be prepared to order your sweets to go, because seating inside is limited.
+Best known for its oversized and overstuffed cannoli, Mike’s serves the classic Italian dessert in several flavors and makes them on the premises along with the bakery’s gelati, cakes, and other pastries.
+Be prepared to order your sweets to go, because there is currently no seating inside.
 The pastry shop has become so popular, it now ships goods nationwide.
 Note: Mike’s accepts only cash.

 319 Hanover St.

-This intimate Italian spot, across the street from Mike’s Pastry, features rustic-style specialty pastas, pizzas, and seafood, and cured meat and cheese platters.
-The food is decidedly less traditional than many of its neighbors, but you’ll still find some classics on the menu, including an amazing spaghetti carbonara and an arugula salad with berries, honey roasted walnuts, and goat cheese served with a raspberry vinaigrette.
+This intimate Italian spot, formerly Scopa, is located across the street from Mike’s Pastry and features rustic-style specialty pastas, pizzas, and seafood, and cured meat and cheese platters.
+You’ll find classics on the menu, including rigatoni bolognese and chicken parmigiana.They also offer a selection of cocktails, like the fresh strawberry and fernet.

 The Daily Catch